TeknozFR/MemeSaber/README.md

 # MemeSaber
-This Beat Saber plugin allows to display memes (and other images) after a song ends, on the result screen.
+This Beat Saber plugin displays memes (and other images) after a song ends, on the result screen.

 ## Download